MihailKanchev/BoII/README.md

 You can influence the structure of the level by dictating a limit of how many neighbors a room should have.

-I have left a value maxRooms which serves as a limit to how many rooms the algorithm should generate.
+There is a maxRooms value setting the maximum amount of rooms to be created.

-I have also given the ability to switch the mesh size, making it the size you would like it to be.
+I have also given the ability to set the mesh size.

 ![Example](https://i.imgur.com/qu1SGXJ.png "Example")